Henry Jarvis Raymond

-Biography

-Early life and ancestors
+Early life and family

 He was born on January 24, 1820, on the family farm near Lima, New York, a son and the eldest child of Lavinia Brockway, the daughter of Clark Brockway and Sally Wade and Jarvis Raymond, the son of Jonathan P. Raymond and Hannah Jarvis.

 He was an 8th generation direct lineal descendant of Captain Richard Raymond (1602–1692) and his wife, Judith.
 There is no evidence to suggest that he was born in Essex, England, although Samuel Raymond's family history makes that claim, and he arrived in Salem, Massachusetts, about 1629/30, possibly with a contingent led by the Rev. Francis Higginson.
 The first actual date given for Richard is on August 6, 1629, when he is on the list of the 30 founding members of the First Church (Congregational) of Salem.
 He was about 27 years old.
 He was made a Freeman of Salem in 1634 and was later a founder of Norwalk, Connecticut, and an "honored forefather of Saybrook".

 Education

 Raymond gave early evidence of his superior intellectual skills: it is said that he could read by the age of three and deliver speeches when he was five.
-He enrolled at age twelve in the Genesee Wesleyan Seminary at Lima, New York, a school established by the Methodist Episcopal Church which would later grow into Syracuse University.
+He enrolled at age twelve in the Genesee Wesleyan Seminary at Lima, New York, a school established by the Methodist Episcopal Church which would later become Syracuse University.

 He graduated from the University of Vermont in 1840 with high honors.
-Between 1841 and 1851, Raymond worked for various newspapers, including Horace Greeley's New York Tribune and James Watson Webb's Courier and Enquirer, as a journalist and associate editor.
-He had known George Jones since their time at the Tribune and the two had often discussed the possibility of starting a newspaper themselves.
+Between 1841 and 1851, Raymond worked for various newspapers, including Horace Greeley's New York Tribune and James Watson Webb's Courier and Enquirer as a journalist and associate editor.
+He had known George Jones since their time at the Tribune and the two often discussed the possibility of starting a newspaper themselves.
 In 1851, Raymond convinced Jones to become his partner and publish a new paper that would report the news in a neutral manner.
 In 1851, Raymond formed Raymond, Jones & Company, Inc. and founded The New York Times.
-He was the newspaper's editor until his death.
+He was the newspaper's editor until his death in 1869.